brson/brson.github.com/_posts/2021-01-30-dfinity-impressions.md

 [nwdm]: https://sdk.dfinity.org/docs/quickstart/network-quickstart.html

 Aimee tries to follow these instructions.
-Many of the instructions are the same, except they need to specify `--network=ic`, or something similar.
+Many of the instructions are the same as for local deployment, except they need to specify `--network=ic`, or something similar.